 — Deploy an artificial light like a headlamp, cap lights or a flashlight going to and from your hunting spot as an additional safety precaution and to allow you to see better in the dark.

 — Encourage non-hunters or anyone out and about in the Nebraska countryside during the firearm deer hunting season to also utilize an artificial light and wear some blaze orange clothing so they can easily be seen, particularly at low-light.

 — Use only approved safety equipment when hunting from a tree stand.
 Newer fall arrest systems offer more protection than older models.

 — Maintain proper muzzle control at all times!
 Know where the firearm is pointed and never allow it to be pointed at anything you do not intend to shoot.
 Treat every firearm as if it were loaded!

 — Employ binoculars, rather than a rifle scope, to identify your target.

 — Keep aware of your surroundings.
 Be fully aware of your target and background.
 Before firing a shot, ask yourself: “Is the bullet flight path clear, is that a legitimate target and what am I going to hit if I miss my shot!

 — Never go onto private property without the landowner’s permission.
 This includes trailing a wounded deer onto someone else’s property.

-— Have a plan for the cleaning, cooling, transporting and processing and of deer.
+— Arrange for the cleaning, cooling, transporting and processing of deer.

-— Once the deer is down and deceased, cancel your deer tag on your permit immediately.
+— Cancel your deer tag on your permit immediately, once the deer is down and dead.
 Firearm and archery deer permit holders harvesting deer during the firearm season then must deliver their deer to an in-person check station no later than 1 p.m. on the day following the close of the season.

 — Locate an in-person deer check station online before heading out to the field.
 Visit OutdoorNebraska.gov for an updated list of firearm deer hunting season check stations.